lethek/SignalR.Extras.Autofac/README.md

 2. Reference the namespace: SignalR.Extras.Autofac

 3. When setting up an Autofac container in your project, follow the usual Autofac & SignalR integration steps as outlined on the Autofac wiki (http://autofac.readthedocs.org/en/latest/integration/signalr.html), i.e. replace SignalR's dependency resolver with Autofac's custom one and register your hubs as you normally would.
+If you're registering your hubs manually, you still need to configure them with ExternallyOwned().

 4. Call the new RegisterLifetimeHubManager extension method on your ContainerBuilder instance, e.g.: